-That’s why our team at Dataprot assembled a list of the latest WordPress statistics, regarding both the platform’s overall performance and the most common security issues that users are likely to encounter.
+That’s why our team at DataProt assembled a list of the latest WordPress statistics regarding the platform’s overall performance and the most common security issues that users are likely to encounter.

 - WordPress hack statistics reveal that around 73% of installations are vulnerable to cyberattacks.

-- Site statistics from WordPress show that more than 500 websites are built every day on WordPress.
+- Site statistics from WordPress show that over 500 websites are built daily on WordPress.

 How Big is the Platform?

-1. WordPress statistics from 2019 show that the platform is responsible for powering 34% of the internet.
+1. WordPress statistics from 2023 show that the platform powers over 43% of the internet.

-Some of the most interesting websites are running on WordPress.
-The long list includes The New York Post, TED, New York Observer, CNN, USA Today, TIME.com, National Post, Spotify and NBC.
-Whether you are working on a blog or a company website, chances are pretty good that you are also running on WordPress.
+Some of the most exciting websites are running on WordPress.
+The long list includes The New York Post, TED, New York Observer, CNN, USA Today, TIME.com, National Post, Spotify, and NBC.
+Whether working on a blog or a company website, chances are good that you are also running on WordPress.

-For the last seven years, WordPress has been crowned king among content management systems.
-The platform dominates website use statistics and shares the top-five list with a few other heavy hitters, including Drupal, CPanel, Google Search Appliance and Joomla.
+WordPress has been a king among content management systems for the last seven years.
+The platform dominates website use statistics and shares the top-five list with other heavy hitters, including Drupal, CPanel, Google Search Appliance, and Joomla.

 WordPress statistics underscore the platform’s status as the best in the game.
 With its numbers constantly climbing, WordPress can be described as the backbone or workhorse of today’s internet.
-It would be hard to imagine many of today’s high-profile media outlets, online retailers, commercial businesses and blogs without the platform.
+Without the platform, it would be hard to imagine many of today’s high-profile media outlets, online retailers, commercial businesses, and blogs.

-4. Site statistics from WordPress show that more than 500 websites are built every day on WordPress.
+4. 500 websites are built daily on WordPress.

-When the numbers are broken down, daily usage stats reveal that as many as 500 websites are generated within the top 10 million websites by WordPress alone.
-It is safe to assume that these figures will continue to rise with the site maintaining its status as the fastest growing CMS.
+When the numbers are broken down, daily usage stats reveal that WordPress alone generates as many as 500 websites within the top 10 million websites.
+It is safe to assume that these figures will continue to rise, with the site maintaining its status as the fastest-growing CMS.

-5. According to WordPress site stats, a major new version of the website is released every 152 days.
+5. WordPress releases a new version every 150 days.